 These funds are available to students and faculty who will be returning to Reed for the academic year following the summer grant period.
 Student applicants must be in good academic standing.

 The student-driven project proposal should introduce the research area in adequate detail to make the explicitly stated hypothesis unambiguous.
 Methodology must be outlined, but need not be minutely detailed.
 Of considerable importance in the evaluation process will be a discussion of the significance to the central hypothesis of alternative outcomes to the proposed experiments.
 Applicants must address all aspects of the application.
-A complete application will consist of:
+A complete application will consist of (bundled into one document):

 - Student-driven proposal: single spaced description of the project, not to exceed 5 pages including references and includes: